Alexander House Center for Art & History: Gallery

-The gallery areas of the Alexander House feature furniture in keeping with the colonial style architecture of the building which allows visitors to view the displays in comfort and at their leisure.
-The gallery features state-of-the-art lighting, which enhances the displayed artwork.

 In addition to the art displays, the second floor of the Alexander House features a collection of historical materials that were originally on display or in storage at Nekoosa-Edwards Paper Company.
 This material is displayed in four different rooms, including one devoted to early lumbering, another to the history of papermaking, and the other two to the founding families and communities in which they settled.